City Where She Sleeps...

 Recognized as an emerging singer-songwriter on the national scene, Cat Terrones has pursued contemporary music and her own songwriting in various formats throughout her career (blues, jazz, celtic-world) and currently as a recording artist and folk singer/songwriter.
 For Cat, identifying as a folk musician is her true home, "being a folk musician means that I welcome all nourishing influences, honor the lineage by carrying the traditions forward, and allow multiple influences to inhabit a single artistic orbit."
 Cat's music seamlessly blends contemporary Americana, Folk, and Celtic-American styles with World and Jazz influences.

 Recently, Cat has been recognized in songwriting contests for songs from her upcoming collaboration album 'Sun & Dark' with Collaborator/Producer, Ben Shannon (guitars/vocals), and Producer/Engineer, Dave Hidek (percussion).
-A release date for the album is expected for Fall 2016.
+A release date for the album is in the works..
 Catherine's current release, Forget Me Not (2014, EP), is available on Bandcamp.
 Forget Me Not and California Daughter, two tracks off her EP, garnered her the songwriting honor of becoming a Kerrville New Folk Finalist in 2014.

 As a graduate from Bob Cole Conservatory of Music at CSULB, with an emphasis in Voice, Catherine studied voice on scholarship in the classical performance program.
 She explored the path of a classical choral and solo performance major.
 Classical music, although a wonderful influence, was not her first love, and once her diploma was in hand Catherine began to hone her talents in popular, folk, and original music exclusively.